Skip to main content

 Node Name

 A setting for Status display.
-You define the name for the cluster node that will display in the GUI.
+You define the name for the cluster node that will be displayed in the GUI.
 You have the option to give this whatever identifier you prefer.

 MySQL Settings

-For a cluster set up, you must set up a MySQL database.
-You have the option to use any MySQL compatible database (i.e. MySQL, Amazon RDS, MariaDB).
-As long as you have the necessary credentials and the correct port, you can use these for the cluster configuration.
+You must set up a MySQL database for a cluster.
+You can use any MySQL-compatible database (e.g., MySQL, Amazon RDS, MariaDB).
+You can use these for the cluster configuration as long as you have the necessary credentials and the correct port.

 Inter-node communication Settings

-It is necessary to set up an internal channel for inter-node communication to occur in the cluster.
-This set up requires an IP/Hostname and a port.
+It is necessary to set up an internal channel for inter-node communication in the cluster.
+This setup requires an IP/Hostname and a port.
 By default, inter-node communication uses the same hostname that the VPN server listens for VPN clients; the port used is 945.
 However, if there is an internal IP/hostname for this node, then inter-node communication can be configured to use that instead.
 Ensure that the port you are using is open.

 global-cluster-more-options.png